 LISA816folders contain macros and equates files for use in assembly language programming.

 This init redirects every Standard Apple Numerics Environment™ (SANE) floating-point call to the NumberCruncher Reloaded – so as long an application using the SANE library calls it will be accelerated.
-All you need is to copy the INIT corresponding to the slot your NC-R is installed to…
+All you need is to copy the INIT from the

 …and you’re done!